 If you’ve received your acceptance package and are wondering what to expect—you’ve come to the right place.
 Here you’ll find everything you need to prepare to join us on board.
-You can also download a PDF of all this information by clicking on the link below.
+You can also download a PDF of all this information by clicking on one of the links below.

 Shipyard Volunteer Guidebook (for those joining only in the Canary Islands during shipyard)

 We’d also encourage you to join myMercy, to connect with other interested and incoming volunteers!

 Accessing the Mercy Ships Intranet and email

 In your Acceptance Letter for service, there is a link to the Staff Confidentiality Agreement to sign and submit online.
 After you do, we will email you a Mercy Ships Account Username and Password to access internal information on Navigator (Mercy Ships Global Intranet) and your Mercy Ships Email Account.

 Once connected, access helpful resources by clicking here.

 If you have any technical difficulties, contact the Mercy Ships Help Desk at: [email protected] or 903-939-7000.